Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 Finkelhor and Wolak’s typology of youth-produced imagery cases can be used to define and assess incidents of sharing nudes and semi-nudes according to motivations.

-Incidents can broadly be divided into two categories.
+Incidents can broadly be divided into 2 categories.

 Aggravated incidents involve criminal or abusive elements beyond the creation, sending or possession of nudes and semi-nudes

-Adult offenders attempt to develop relationships by grooming teenagers into criminal sex offenses even without the added element of youth-produced images.
+Adult offenders (even criminal gangs) attempt to develop relationships by grooming teenagers into criminal sex offenses even without the added element of youth-produced images.
 Victims may be family friends, relatives, community members or contacted via the internet.
 The youth-produced sexual images may be solicited by adult offenders.
+Some offenders may coerce or blackmail the child or young person into sending more images or making a payment (known as financially motivated sexual extortion or sexually coerced extortion, also referred to as ‘sextortion’).
+See the section ‘Assessing adult-involved incidents’ for important additional information on sexually and financially motivated adult involved incidents).

-Youth only: intent to harm cases that arise from interpersonal conflict such as break-ups and fights among friends involve criminal or abusive conduct such as blackmail, threats or deception, or involve sexual abuse or exploitation by young people.
+Youth only: intent to harm cases that arise from interpersonal conflict such as break-ups and fights among friends involve criminal or abusive conduct such as blackmail (including financial), threats or deception, or involve sexual abuse or exploitation by young people.

 Youth only: reckless misuse involve no intent to harm, but images are taken or sent without the knowing or willing participation of the young person who is pictured.
 In these cases, pictures are taken or sent thoughtlessly or recklessly and a victim may have been harmed as a result.